Visit the Colosseum, Rome’s most photographed landmark

-Apart from shows and fights, also capital punishments were carried out in the Colosseum, and apparently so brutal and humiliating, supposedly to work as a deterrent for future crimes, that many prisoners preferred to commit suicide prior to the execution.
+Apart from shows and fights, also capital punishments were carried out in the Colosseum.
+Apparently, they were so brutal and humiliating, supposedly to work as a deterrent for future crimes, that many prisoners preferred to commit suicide prior to the execution.
 Sadly, public executions were common to many civilizations, even in much more recent times.
 On the other hand, while common knowledge might suggest that in the Colosseum early Christians were martyred, probably due to Hollywood movies such as Quo Vadis, there is no historical record to prove this.

-Thinking about the horrors that actually happened inside makes me cringe, but at the same time the thought of walking around the extended ruins of Rome’s historic center, where today’s buildings rest right on top of the ancient city, the same roads where names such as Julius Caesar, Octavianus Augustus, Vespasiano walked through some 2,000 years ago, never fails to give me the willies.
+The thought of walking around the extended ruins of Rome’s historic centre, where today’s buildings rest right on top of the ancient city, the same roads where names such as Julius Caesar, Octavianus Augustus, Vespasiano walked through some 2,000 years ago, never fails to amaze visitors from all over the world.

 The biggest holiday, the busiest summer season, the most tourist-crowded days are nothing compared to the excitement, the chattering, the noise at the time of the first shows, when the Colosseum, just built, stood in all its glory.
 Imagining what happened within those walls, though, I sure prefer it the way it is now, silent, commanding, almost a sad witness aware of what human brutality is capable of.